-Picacho Peak Loop is a 5.8 mile lightly trafficked loop trail located near Las Cruces, NM that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking and horses and is accessible year-round.
+Picacho Peak Box Canyon Loop Trail is a 5.5 mile moderately trafficked loop trail located near Las Cruces, NM that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, birding, and horses and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Picacho Peak is a 4959-foot high peak just northwest of Las Cruces.
 It is a volcanic mountain composed of rhyolite (mostly quartz and feldspar) that solidified at the surface approximately 35 million years ago.
 The recreation area has over 15 miles of mountain biking, hiking, and equestrian trails.
 Activities Hiking, mountain biking, horseback riding, nature study, photography, picnicking and OHV use limited to existing 4WD routes.
 Facilities One shaded picnic area is available.
 Restrooms and drinking water are not available.

 I completed this hike in December.
 Quite windy.
 I found the hike to the peak to be easier than the Box canyon trail which was very sandy in spots.
 I recommend doing the peak first and the box canyon .
 With the exception of entering from Shalem Colony Trail this can be accomplished from either the north or south peak loop routes.
 I also found this Southern route to be more than 6 miles (similar to the base loop), rather than the listed 5.5 miles